ElusiveMonni/monni_docs/docs/commands/slash/global/tag-create.md

 :::

 :::ephemeral
-**Tag Create** is a [ephemeral command](/commands/info/ephemeral)!
+**Tag Create** is an [ephemeral command](/commands/info/ephemeral)!
 :::

 ## Arguments

 - 1 **name**
-    The name of the tag for finding it when used with [Tag Get](tag-get)
+    The name of the tag for finding it when used with [Tag Get](tag-get).
 - 2 **content**
-	The string of text contained in the stored tag
+	The string of text contained in the stored tag.

 ## 🔒 Required permissions

-No permissions are required
+No permissions are required.